Massachusetts,

 In Rachel Carson National Wildlife Refuge (December 2015).

-In Rachel Carson National Wildlife Refuge (June 2018).
+In Rachel Carson National Wildlife Refuge, at another time of year (June

 In Kennebunkport (June 2018).